Culture of Maharashtra: Music

 Lavani, Powada and Tamasha are the most popular folk songs in Maharashtra.
 Bhaleri, a folk song is sung by the farmers in Maharashtra.
-Village women of Maharashtra sing a folk song called Owi describing husband's home.It is generally sang by women while grinding grains on jaata(जातं).Suvasinis sing folks songs at the halad ceremonies in a marriage.
+Village women of Maharashtra sing a folk song called Owi describing husband's home.
+It is generally sung by women while grinding grains on jaata(जातं).Suvasinis sing folk songs at the halad ceremonies in a marriage.
 Palane/Angai geet is a lullaby in Maharashtra.